Financials

 Cost of sales

-The cost of sales increased by 1.0% from S$77.3 million in FY23 to S$78.1 million in FY24.
-This was mainly due to higher operating costs in the warehouse and logistics segment, which were in line with the increase in sales.
-The increase was partially offset by the decrease in operating costs in the infrastructural materials and services segment, which was in tandem with the decrease in sales.
+The cost of sales increased by 15.4% from S$78.1 million in FY24 to S$90.1 million in FY25.
+This was mainly due to addition of retail and distribution segment and higher operating costs in the warehouse and logistics and infrastructural materials and services segment, which were in tandem with the increase in sales.

 Gross profit